Rybchynskyi/Currency_from_monobank/README.md

-## For deploying:
+## For starting project in docker
 1. Download the app
-2. Install composer dependencies `composer install`
+2. Start project in docker `docker-compose up`
-3. Install npm dependencies `npm install`
+3. Install composer dependencies `composer install`
-4. Build project `vite build` or start in dev-mode `vite`
+4. Install npm dependencies `npm install`
-5. Start laralel serve `php artisan serve`
+5. Build project `vite build` or start in dev-mode `vite`
-6. Run WebSocket `php artisan ws:run`
+7. Run WebSocket (in docker): `docker-compose exec app php artisan ws:run`
-7. Shedule cron: `php artisan schedule:work`
+8. Shedule cron (in docker) for updating currecny.json file: `docker-compose exec app php artisan schedule:work`
-8. For starting project in docker: `docker-compose up --build`
+10. Open port 8876 in your localhost for starting project

 ## Main task
 The goal of this project is to develop an app using Dockerfile which implements a REST API that forwards to a public WebSocket channel and updates all connected clients as soon as some information on https://api.monobank.ua/bank/currency is updated.
 Additionally, a frontend will be developed that will subscribe to this WebSocket channel and show the currency table from web sockets.